Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 **Recipe Ingredients & Steps on edit_recipe.html**

 - To solve the issue by W3C Markup Validation Service for html code, [loop is set up](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-label.png) for `for attribute` of label for Recipe Ingredients and Steps, so that it corresponds to a unique ID of the input field.
 However, this causes an issue of [showing the label multiple times](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-repeat-label.png) on *Edit Recipe*.
-Try to think of showing only one label but cannot solve it and also this is *Edit Recipe* page where users have some ideas of what inputs are so decide to leave the [label empty](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-empty-label.png)
+Try to think of showing only one label but cannot solve it and also this is *Edit Recipe* page where users have some ideas of what inputs are so decide to leave the [label empty](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-empty-label.png).

+> **Note**<br>
+> Initially, it loops through to have [a label for each input box](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-label-input.png).
+This works from html code validation point of view however, when click add more ingredients button, it [adds a new input box underneath each existing input box](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-label-duplicate-input.png) instead of adding just one so this is not a solution either

+**Edit Recipe to Remove Ingredients and Steps**

+On *Edit Recipe* page, a new input field can be added and deleted, [existing fields](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/unsolved-issues/test-input-delete.png) can be edited but cannot be deleted.
+This is not a major function issue so leave it as it is as no time to look deep into the issue.